Stop measuring your success and worth against someone else’s achievements

 Photo by Raul Varzar on Unsplash

-*phew* Don’t you feel your shoulders slumping with relief? 😅
+*phew* Don’t you feel your shoulders slumping with relief?
+And all the different areas of your body just un-clenching? 😅

 This is a good practice.
 It fills you with ideas, purpose, and inspiration.
-When you see someone doing well in whatever area you aspire to grow in, you know you can do it too.
+When you see someone doing well in whatever area you aspire to grow in, you feel like you can do it too, right?

-Guess what, girl?
-Just because THEY’RE inspiring, doesn’t mean YOU have to achieve all the freaking stuff they have!
+Guess what?
+Just because they’re inspiring to you (or thousands/millions of other people), doesn’t mean you have to achieve all the freaking stuff they have!

 You don’t need to be ambitious